- Applied Business

 Study at Home for KS4

-Students are encouraged to complete vocabulary learning exercises on www.vocabexpress.com, and www.linguastars.com. www.languagesonline.org.uk is an excellent resource for practising the three tenses and other grammatical points.
+Students are encouraged to complete vocabulary learning exercises on www.vocabexpress.com and www.linguascope.com (intermediate).
+Languages online (www.languagesonline.org.uk) is an excellent resource for practising the three tenses and other grammatical points.

-There was a trip to Normandy in September 2011 for Year 10 and Year 11 students, which was a great success and a really enjoyable and valuable experience.
+There was a trip to Chateau D’Ebblinghem in St. Omer, the Opal Coast in March 2015 for Year 7 to Year 9 students, which was a great success and a really enjoyable and valuable experience.
 All students felt that the trip had enhanced their language learning skills and their confidence in speaking and writing French greatly improved.